-Distribution:
+Distribution

-In vitro studies have shown that 14 - 17% of foscarnet is protein bound at plasma drug concentrations of 1 - 1000 $\mu$ M.
+In vitro studies have shown that 14 - 17% of foscarnet is protein bound at plasma drug concentrations of $1 - 1000 \mu M$.

-The foscarnet terminal half-life determined by urinary excretion was $87.5 \pm 41.8$ hours, possibly due to release of foscarnet from bone.
-Postmortem data on several patients in mg/kg Q8h for 28 days, samples taken 3 hrs after end of 1 hr infusion (Astra Report 815-04 AC025-1)
+The foscarnet terminal half-life determined by urinary excretion was 87.5 ± 41.8 hours, possibly due to release of foscarnet from bone.
+Postmortem data on several patients in European clinical trials provide evidence that foscarnet does accumulate in bone in humans; however, the extent to which this occurs has not been determined.